6 Squadron RAF, Ma'Asker & Habbaniya War Cemeteries

 Ma' Asker Al Raschid RAF Cemetery (Rasheed)

-In November 2018 whilst researching an RAF officer who was killed in action in Iraq 'between the wars' and was buried at Baghdad, I became aware of a long-abandoned RAF Cemetery at Hinaidi, the final resting place of 300 service personnel and civilians who died whilst serving in Iraq between 1921 and 1937.
-After a year of research and time-consuming fruitless lobbying of various departments in the Royal Air Force and British Government, as a last resort I sought the help of the British High Commissioner to Iraq in Baghdad.
-Though my letter took five months to reach the British Embassy, I was contacted by the Defence Attaché the very day it was received and we worked together as a team for the next two years two years on a project to secure the perimeter of the cemetery as a matter of urgency, thereby putting a halt to the progressive desecration of the graves until such time as resources could be allocated for the restoration / replacement of the 300 headstones.
+In November 2018 whilst researching a 6 Squadron RAF officer who was killed in action in Iraq 'between the wars' and was buried at Baghdad, I became aware of a long-abandoned RAF Cemetery at Hinaidi, the final resting place of 300 service personnel and civilians who died whilst serving in Iraq between 1921 and 1937.
+After a year of research and time-consuming but fruitless lobbying of various departments of the Royal Air Force, the Commonwealth War Graves Commission and the British Ministry of Defence, as a last resort I sought the help of the British High Commissioner to Iraq in Baghdad.
+Though my letter took five months to reach the British Embassy, I was contacted by the Defence Attaché Brigadier Adam McRae the very day it was received and we worked together as a team for the next two years two years on a project to secure the perimeter of the cemetery as a matter of urgency, thereby putting a halt to the progressive desecration of the graves, until such time as resources could be allocated by the CWGC/MoD for the restoration & replacement of the 300 headstones.

 Under the guidance of British Embassy staff and with the co-operation of the British Ministry of Defence and the Commonwealth War Graves Commission, Stage 1 of the project was completed at the end of October 2021, with a brick perimeter wall erected around the cemetery and a steel security gate installed in the Eastern wall with Commonwealth War Graves signage.
-A Remembrance Day service and re-dedication of the cemetery was held on site on November 11, Armistice Day, attended by Air Marshall Martin Sampson CDE, DSO, Defence Senior Advisor to the Middle East and Brigadier Adam McRae MBE, at that time the UK Defence Attache to Iraq (seen saluting in photograph below).
-During the wall-building process, 69 headstones (partial or complete) were recovered and photographs of these can be seen by clicking HERE
+A Remembrance Day service and re-dedication of the cemetery was held on site on November 11, Armistice Day, attended by Air Marshall Martin Sampson CDE, DSO, Defence Senior Advisor to the Middle East and Brigadier Adam McRae MBE, at that time the UK Defence Attaché to Iraq (both seen saluting in photograph below).

 197 of the 300 graves at Ma'Asker are for Royal Air Force casualties from eight RAF squadrons (1, 6, 8, 30, 45, 55, 70 and 84) as well as a variety of other ground-based RAF Units.
 Forty-six (46) of the burials were for pilots who had served across a combined total of more than forty Royal Air Force squadrons during their air force career, with half of this number seasoned and decorated WW1 pilots, including 4 'Aces' and 3 aviation pioneers.